 For more background information on our local project read the National Environmental Science Program report on shellfish reefs in Southern Queensland HERE, and view the presentation Putting the reef back into “Ridge to Reef” Catchment Management for Pumicestone Passage, a presentation to BIEPA by Dr Ben Diggles HERE.
 You will enjoy this video of fish associating with some shellfish reef trial substrates in Pumicestone Passage, while some recent media on our project can be found on Radio, TV and in newspapers.

-Learn more about our project from the Research Priorities page and help support us as we work towards emulating the success of overseas shellfish reef restoration projects !
+Trial shellfish reef modules were deployed into Pumicestone Passage on 12th December 2017 – for more information see our Map and Research Priorities pages.
+To protect the trial shellfish reefs from damage, we ask that water users do not anchor in the trial area.
+Help support us as we work towards emulating the success of overseas shellfish reef restoration projects !
 See the video on shellfish reef restoration in Chesapeake Bay for more details.

 Shellfish are “ecosystem engineers” that work tirelessly to maintain the health of our estuaries